This Is My Truth Tell Me Yours: Release

 The album was preceded by the single "If You Tolerate This Your Children Will Be Next", released on 24 August 1998, which debuted at No. 1 on the UK Singles Chart, their first single to do so.
 The album itself was released on 14 September 1998, and its sales were such that a spokesperson for Virgin Megastores claimed it to be the biggest selling album of the year.
 It reached No. 1 on the UK Albums Chart, becoming their only album to do so until The Ultra Vivid Lament reached the same position in 2021.
 Like the preceding single, This Is My Truth Tell Me Yours prevented Steps from topping the chart; "One for Sorrow" was held off at No. 2 by "If You Tolerate This Your Children Will Be Next" while the album Step One was also relegated to No. 2.
 The album remained at the top of the albums chart for three weeks, selling around 250,000 copies in those three weeks.
-The album has been certified Triple Platinum in the UK and spent a total time of 74 weeks on the UK Albums Chart.
+The album has been certified Triple Platinum in the UK and spent a total time of 75 weeks on the UK Albums Chart Top 100.

-Apart from the lead single, the album presented another three singles, with the second one being "The Everlasting".
-"You Stole the Sun from My Heart" was released on March 1999 and was nominated for Best British Single at the 2000 BRIT Awards.
-The final single from the album was "Tsunami", which was inspired by The Silent Twins, June and Jennifer Gibbons, who gave up speaking when they were young, became involved in crime and ended up being sent to Broadmoor Hospital.
+Apart from the lead single, the album presented another three singles, with the second one being "The Everlasting", issued on 30 November 1998.
+"You Stole the Sun from My Heart" was released on 8 March 1999 and was nominated for Best British Single at the 2000 BRIT Awards.
+The final single from the album, issued on 5 July 1999, was "Tsunami", which was inspired by the Silent Twins, June and Jennifer Gibbons, who gave up speaking when they were young, became involved in crime and ended up being sent to Broadmoor Hospital.
 Both singles "The Everlasting" and "Tsunami" peaked at number 11, while "You Stole the Sun from My Heart" ended up peaking at number 5 on the UK Singles Chart.
-In Japan the band released "Nobody Loved You", replacing the UK single "The Everlasting".
+In Japan, the band released another single, "Nobody Loved You", on 9 December 1998.